 AT may refer to any of the following:

-1. Short for Advanced Technology, AT is an IBM computer first introduced in 1984.
+1. Short for advanced technology, AT is an IBM computer first introduced in 1984.
 The base model AT computer contained an 80286 processor, 256 k of RAM and a 1.2 MB floppy disk drive.
 The AT was also available with 512 k of RAM and a 20 Mbyte disk drive.
-Today, an AT-Class system is any computer with a 16-bit, 32-bit, or 64-bit system.
+Today, an AT-class system is any computer with a 16-bit, 32-bit, or 64-bit system.
 Earlier computers (8-bit) were known as PC/XT-class systems.
-All new computers used today are considered AT-Class computers and you're not likely to encounter earlier computers.
+All new computers used today are considered AT-class computers and you're not likely to encounter earlier computers.
 A PC/XT-class computer can be identified if it is using the older 8-bit ISA expansion slot.

-2. Ampersat, arobase, asperand, AT, AT sign, or AT symbol is the name of the " @ " symbol found above the 2 on a U.S. keyboard.
+2. Ampersat, asperand, arobase, at, at sign, or at symbol is the name of the " @ " symbol found above the 2 on a U.S. keyboard.
 When describing an e-mail address, it may be described as "support - at - computerhope - dot - com," which is the same as [email protected]

 How to create the @ symbol